marinasundstrom/CheckedExceptions/README.md

 ## Annotating methods

-Annotate methods with one or more ``ThrowsAttribute`` to indicate what exceptions it might throw:
+Annotate a method with one or more ``ThrowsAttribute`` to indicate what exceptions it might throw:

 ```csharp
 public class DataFetcher